Beech101/Agentic-AI-Librarian-and-Analyser-Lease/README.md

     Architecture: Utilizes a LangGraph-driven framework to decouple tasks into specialized nodes: Librarian (Retrieval), Notary (Digitization), Analyst (Audit Logic), and Enforcer (Excel Integration).

     Status: Alpha/Early Draft.
-This version serves as the foundational blueprint for a self-healing, "Human-in-the-Loop" production system.
+This version was a foundational blueprint for a self-healing, "Human-in-the-Loop" production system.
+One of the early problems detected in this build was the lack of indempotency.
+Say for instance a human corrects an entry and you ran the code again
+    It can overwrite the users amendmnet.